Head detection is a core AI feature and an initial phase executed in a Vision system.

 Head detection execution is independent of the main subject's head orientation, the very reason why the system is able to complete the detection with various head appearances.

-Basically, in order to detect the head, the subject has to be positioned in a visual field of the camera.
+Basically, in order to detect the head, the subject has to be positioned in the scene (visual field of the camera).